-IGR is delighted to have presented this year's IGR Outstanding Alumni Award to Theresa Q. Tran at the 2016 IGR graduation ceremony.
-Below is a short biography that describes Ms. Tran's impressive accomplishments and skills.
+IGR presented the 2016 Outstanding Alumni Award to Theresa Q. Tran at the Graduation Celebration.
+Below is a short biography that describes Ms. Tran's accomplishments and skills.

 Born and raised in Metro Detroit, Theresa Q. Tran is the daughter of Vietnamese American refugees who came to the U.S. following the Vietnam War, an important lens through which she approaches her social justice work.
 Theresa received her Master of Social Work from the University of Michigan – Ann Arbor where she studied community organization with children, youth and families.
 She earned a bachelors degree in Psychology with a minor in Asian/Pacific Islander American studies, also from the University of Michigan.
 During her time at Michigan, Theresa was involved in the Program on Intergroup Relations, as a peer facilitator, summer youth dialogue facilitator, and as a Graduate Student Instructor coaching undergraduate peer facilitators.